smattes/concept-docs/docs/variables.md

 ## Variables

-The root directory can contain a `config.yaml` file which define variables for use in the stack.
-Variables allow a user to create many copies of CloudCoreo stacks without creating conflict (unless conflict is desired of course).
+The root directory can contain a `config.yaml` file to define variables for use in the stack.
+Variables allow a user to create many copies of CloudCoreo stacks without creating conflict (unless conflict is desired, of course).
 There are a number of properties that can be set.
 Here is an example `config.yaml` file:
 ```
 variables:
   MY_DNS_ZONE: